Laxmannegi/C-I/README.md

 5. Implicitly defined constructors are also know as default constructors.
 6. Implicitly defined constructors are parameters less and these constructors are also know as default constructors.
 7. Implicitly defined constructors are public.
-8. We can also define a constructors under the class if we defined it we can call it as explicit constructor and explicit constructor can be parameter less or parameterized also.
+8. We can also define a constructors under the class if we defined it we can call it as an explicit constructor and explicit constructor can be parameter less or parameterized also.
 ```c#
    [<modifiers>] <name>( [<parameter list>] )